 Williams, 39, who currently works for General Electric Co.
-(GE), will join New York-based Goldman Sachs as a vice president at the end of the month, said the people, who asked not to be identified because they weren’t authorized to comment publicly.
+(GE:US), will join New York-based Goldman Sachs as a vice president at the end of the month, said the people, who asked not to be identified because they weren’t authorized to comment publicly.
 Williams will report to David Wells, head of U.S. media relations, the people said.
 The Financial Times reported the hiring earlier today.

 Williams joins about four months after Goldman Sachs hired Richard L. “Jake” Siewert, another former aide to U.S. Treasury Secretary Timothy F. Geithner, to take charge of corporate communications.
 Before Williams joined Fairfield, Connecticut-based GE, he worked for Geithner at Treasury and the Federal Reserve Bank of New York, where Geithner was president.

 Two former Goldman Sachs chief executive officers have served as Treasury secretary and Geithner’s chief of staff, Mark Patterson, is a former Goldman Sachs lobbyist.
 The ties between the firm and the government have led some to question whether Goldman Sachs has too much influence on policy.

 To contact the reporters on this story: Christine Harper in New York at email@example.com Rachel Layne in Boston at firstname.lastname@example.org